When you think of owning real estate, you probably think of owning it with complete undivided interest.

 Tenants in common are said to hold “undivided” interests with the other co-owners.

-Instead of owning one physical half of the property (the west half or the east half), they are rather considered to own one-half of the interest in the entire parcel of land.
+Instead of owning one physical half of the property (the west half or the east half), they are rather considered to own a certain interest in the entire parcel of land.

 4. What is joint tenancy?